 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Jantoven (warfarin)?
+What other drugs will affect Jantoven?

 other medicines to prevent blood clots;

-supplements that contain vitamin K;
+supplements that contain vitamin K; or

-This list is not complete and many other drugs can interact with warfarin.
+This list is not complete and many other drugs can interact with Jantoven.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Give a list of all your medicines to any healthcare provider who treats you.

 More about Jantoven (warfarin)

 Other brands: Coumadin